Get

 Image by: LI Cook, Shutterstock

 Yelling at your dog will not get you anywhere regarding barking, so you need to implement the “quiet” command into your training.
-Use a calm but firm voice when you teach this command, then use positive reinforcement such as treats and praise to celebrate correct behavior.
+Use a calm but firm voice when you teach this command, then use positive reinforcement such as treats and praise to reinforce correct behavior.
 Keep training sessions positive and exciting, and ensure everyone in the house utilizes the command so your dog can pick up on it more quickly.

 Make Sure They Are Getting Enough Exercise